sergei202/okcoders-module2/week1/homework.md

 - This only needs to work for numbers
 - You will need a variable to store the total, I suggest calling it `total`
 - You will need to loop through the array and update the total
-- Don't forget to `return` the variable at the end!